rawandahmad698/pyCFSolver/README.md

 | returnOnlyCookies | Optional, default false.
 Only returns the cookies.
 Response data, headers and other parts of the response are removed.                                                                                                                                                                                                                       |
 | proxy             | Optional, default disabled.
 Eg: `"proxy": {"url": "http://127.0.0.1:8888"}`.
 You must include the proxy schema in the URL: `http://`, `socks4://` or `socks5://`.
 Authorization (username/password) is not supported.
 (When the `session` parameter is set, the proxy is ignored; a session specific proxy can be set in `sessions.create`.) |

-:warning: If you want to use Cloudflare clearance cookie in your scripts, make sure you use the FlareSolverr User-Agent too.
+:warning: If you want to use Cloudflare clearance cookie in your scripts, make sure you use the pyCFSolver User-Agent too.
 If they don't match you will see the challenge.

 Example response from running the `curl` above: